NitheshD05/my-notes/content/index.md

 ---
-title: Welcome to My Page
+title: Welcome to this Page
 ---
 # Hello...!
 I'm Nithesh Dhakshanamoorthy, an enthusiastic cybersecurity professional and recent MSc graduate in Information Security.
 Originally from India, I pursued my studies in the UK, where I developed a deep passion for penetration testing and network security.
 With a strong foundation in both theoretical and practical aspects of cybersecurity, I am currently seeking opportunities in the UK to further my career, particularly in penetration testing.
 I hold a graduate route visa valid until January 2026, which allows me to work and gain valuable experience in the UK.